We're here to help!

 Baylor University: “Today I want to inform you that we intend to safely resume in-person teaching, learning, and residential life for the fall 2020 semester,” President Linda A. Livingstone, Ph.D. wrote on April 27.

-Boston College: According to a May 19 email sent out to students, the college plans to resume in-person classes on August 31.
+Boston College: According to a May 19 email, the college plans to resume in-person classes on August 31.

 Boston University: Boston University is planning to reopen campus in the fall of 2020, according to an article on their website.